Department of Physics

 Information and Departmental Plan of Study

 It is possible to concentrate in physics starting with 100-level physics courses in sophomore year.
-Interested students should meet with the departmental representative as early as possible.
+Interested students should meet with the director of undergraduate studies as early as possible.

 Program of Study

 Upon completion of the prerequisites described above, courses required for concentration in physics are as follows.

 - One semester of quantum mechanics: PHY 208.